ryouze/pathmaster/README.md

 const std::filesystem::path vocabulary = pathmaster::get_executable_path().parent_path() / "vocabulary.json";
 ```

 Under the hood, pathmaster uses platform-specific code (e.g., `_NSGetExecutablePath`).
-If a platform is not supported, it will throw an exception.
+If a platform is not supported, an exception will be thrown.
 I aim to support the big three: MacOS, GNU/Linux, and Windows.

 ## Features